SplooshAI/.github/profile/README.md

 ## 📚 Resources

 - [Code of Conduct](https://github.com/SplooshAI/.github/tree/main/profile/CODE_OF_CONDUCT.md): We believe in a welcoming and respectful community.
 Please read our [Code of Conduct](https://github.com/SplooshAI/.github/tree/main/profile/CODE_OF_CONDUCT.md) before participating.

+## 📄 License

+All of our public projects are open-sourced with appropriate licenses.